VOCM (AM): Music

 Outside of its talk programming, VOCM previously used a current country format, having adopted that format in mid-2002 shortly after sister station CKIX-FM dropped country music.
 Before that, the St. John's station had aired a mix of soft adult contemporary and classic hits, veering more towards the latter since CJYQ's flip to Newfoundland music in 2000; however, most VOCM network stations had carried a country format since at least the early 1990s.
+From the 1960s until the 1990s, the St. John's station carried a longtime Top 40 music format.

 VOCM is noteworthy for switching to an all-Christmas music format every year running until the playing of "Auld Lang Syne" at New Years Eve.
 The Christmas music typically starts on the day of the yearly Dial-a-Carol event in late November.
 Dial-a-Carol is an annual fundraising effort by VOCM's charity, the VOCM Cares Foundation, where listeners call in to make pledges and request their favourite Christmas songs be played.
 It is often commented on-air how overwhelming the requests are for Jim Reeves' "Old Christmas Card", sometimes having to play it multiple times per hour.

-On April 14, 2015 at 10:00pm, VOCM, without notice, shifted its country format over to CJYQ and returned to its pre-2002 format of soft AC and classic hits, playing soft to medium tempo hits focusing on popular music from the 1970s to the mid-80s.
+On April 14, 2015 at 10:00p.m., VOCM, without notice, shifted its country format over to CJYQ and returned to its pre-2002 format of soft AC and classic hits, playing soft to medium tempo hits focusing on popular music from the 1970s to the mid-80s.
 Examples of artists featured under the new format include Glass Tiger, Billy Joel, The Human League, Foreigner, Berlin and Bob Seger.

 Other specific programs include: Your VOCM Mornings, which carries a variety of information features (such as school information); the Saturday Night Cabin Party with Brian O'Connell, which is devoted to classic country music from the 1960s to the 1990s; and the VOCM Saturday Morning Irish Newfoundland Show with Greg Smith, playing Newfoundland music.